veeso/pyc-shell/README.md

 If this didn't solve your problem it's probably an issue of your terminal.
 Up to now I've found out that some terminals just don't let you type non-ascii characters when executing an application.
 These are the terminals which I've used or have been reported which **DON'T** work.

-- Windows Terminal (Maybe fixed in latest updates; need further tests)
+- Windows Terminal (Older version I guess, I noticed it has been fixed around april 2020).

 ### Cd command in oneshot mode doesn't work